Once you make these easy vegan sheet pan pancakes, you’ll never want to make pancakes another way again! Fluffy, soft, and perfectly sweet!

 - Banana Nut (Walnut)—replace the coconut cream with mashed banana and add chopped walnuts

-- Pumpkin Pie – swap the coconut cream for pureed pumpkin, then add in 1-2 tsp of pumpkin pie spice
+- Pumpkin Pie – swap the coconut cream for pureed pumpkin, then add in 1-2 teaspoon of pumpkin pie spice

-- Sweet Potato Pie– swap the coconut cream for mashed sweet potato, then add in 1-2 tsp of pumpkin pie spice
+- Sweet Potato Pie– swap the coconut cream for mashed sweet potato, then add in 1-2 teaspoon of pumpkin pie spice

 - Apple Cinnamon – replace the coconut cream with unsweetened applesauce, add apple pie spice, then add small diced apples on top